 The general assumption, however, appears to be that if one does not believe in the trinity or oneness doctrines, then one is denying the divinity of Jesus.
 This assumption, however, does not match reality.

 One claims concerning Russell: "While he denied the divinity of Jesus, he denied the existence of the Holy Spirit."
 No reference is given, but so far, we have found no place in Russell's writings wherein he denies the existence of Jehovah's Holy Spirit.
-Russell did deny that God's Holy Spirit is person of Jehovah, but that does not mean that he was denying the existence of God's Holy Spirit itself.
-Nevertheless, as we have seen,
+(Numbers 11:29; Judges 3:10; 6:34; 11:29; 14:6.19; 1 Samuel 10:6; 16:13,14; 2 Samuel 23:2; 1 Kings 18:12; 2 Kings 2:16; 2 Chronicles 20:14; 24:20; etc.) Russell certainly did not join with those who imagine, assume, add to, and read into the scriptures that God's Holy Spirit is person of Jehovah, anymore than one should imagine and assume that the spirit of Cyrus is a separate person of Cyrus.
+(2 Chronicles 36:22) Nevertheless, his denial that spirit of Jehovah is person of Jehovah does not mean that he was denying the existence of God's Holy Spirit itself, anymore than denial that spirit of Elijah is a separate person of Elijah would mean that one is denying the existence of the spirit of Elijah. -- 2 Kings 2:15.

 Russell endeavored to show from the Bible how the Hebrew and Greek words for diety are applied to Jesus and others than Jehovah.
 However, he seemed to reserve the English words "deity" and "divinity" for those whom he deemed were immortal or who would become immortal.
 In effect, he generally applied the words only to Jehovah, Jesus and the 144,000.
 Nevertheless, our study of the Hebrew and Greek words upon which the English words deity and divinity are based reveal broader application.
 Indeed, if one applies the word "diety" to the ways the Hebrew words often transliterated as EL and ELOHIM, etc., are used in the Bible one can see that, in effect, God made Moses deity [ELOHIM -- a mighty one] to Pharaoh.
 (Exodus 7:1) The sons of the Most High are deities -- mighty ones.
 (ELOHIM, Psalm 82:6; rendered as THEOI --plural form of THEOS -- in John 10:34-36.
-Only, Jehovah, the God and Father of the Messiah, however, is the Supreme Deity. -- Micah 5:4; Ephesians 1:3; 1 Corinthians 8:6.
+Only, Jehovah, the God and Father of the Messiah, however, is the Supreme Deity, Mighty One Innate. -- Micah 5:4; Ephesians 1:3; 1 Corinthians 8:6.

 CLICK HERE for links to some of our studies concerning the divinity of Christ, the trinity, etc.